TM

 The Science:

-Behavioural psychology shows that fear is reduced through gradual exposure, not through willpower or positive thinking.
+Behavioral psychology shows that fear is reduced through gradual exposure, not through willpower or positive thinking.
 Each small action that doesn't result in disaster recalibrates your brain's threat assessment.

 How to Execute: